 By now you will know that your baby was born with a condition called oesophageal atresia (OA).
 OA usually occurs with tracheo-oesophageal fistula (TOF), but not always.
 This fact sheet has been prepared to give you some basic information about the condition and to help you care for your child.

-The trachea is the windpipe through which air passes to the lungs when we breathe.
-The oesophagus is the foodpipe, which carries food from the mouth to the stomach.
+The trachea is the wind pipe, which passes air to the lungs when we breathe.
+The oesophagus is the food pipe, which carries food from the mouth to the stomach.

 What is oesophageal atresia (OA)?

 In oesophageal atresia a section of the oesophagus (food pipe) has not formed properly and so the oesophagus is not one continuous tube but has two unconnected parts; an upper pouch and a lower segment.
 This means that saliva and food cannot pass from the mouth into the stomach as it becomes stuck in the upper blind-ending pouch (see diagram).
 Most babies will present at birth with an inability to swallow their secretions.

 TOF is a rare condition.
 About 1 in 4,500 children are affected.
 If your baby is a reasonable size when born with OA/TOF, and if your baby is born without any other serious life threatening conditions, the outlook is extremely good.
 While your baby may have some difficulties in the early years of their life, it is important to remember that they will be able to lead fully normal lives.

 OA and TOF system

 What is tracheo-oesophageal fistula (TOF)?

 Most babies with OA will also be born with an abnormal connection or "fistula" between the food pipe (oesophagus) and the windpipe (trachea) (see diagram above).
 This causes air to pass from the windpipe to the stomach and stomach juices to reflux from the stomach to the lungs both which cause breathing difficulties and dusky episodes soon after birth.